3 Arts Entertainment

-3 Arts Entertainment is an American production company and talent management founded by Erwin Stoff, Michael Rotenberg and Howard Klein in 1991.
+3 Arts Entertainment, formerly 3 Arts Productions, is an American film and television production company founded in 1991 by Erwin Stoff, Michael Rotenberg and Howard Klein.

-The company has gone on to produce TV shows such as King of the Hill, The Office, Everybody Hates Chris, Parks and Recreation, The Mindy Project, Brooklyn Nine-Nine, It's Always Sunny in Philadelphia, Unbreakable Kimmy Schmidt, American Vandal as well as produce films Edge of Tomorrow, Unbroken and 13 Hours: The Secret Soldiers of Benghazi.
-The first movie the company produced was the National Lampoon movie Loaded Weapon 1, which was released on February 5, 1993.
+The company has gone on to produce television series such as King of the Hill, The Office (although uncredited), Everybody Hates Chris, Parks and Recreation, The Mindy Project, Brooklyn Nine-Nine, It's Always Sunny in Philadelphia, Unbreakable Kimmy Schmidt, American Vandal as well as produce feature films such as Edge of Tomorrow, Unbroken and 13 Hours: The Secret Soldiers of Benghazi.
+The first film that the company produced was the National Lampoon film Loaded Weapon 1, which was released on February 5, 1993.

 The company subsequently set up a deal with 20th Century Fox in 1993.
-In 1996, 3 Arts made an alliance with CBS and Sony Pictures to launch 3 Arts Television which was dissolved by the end of the following year when it failed to produce any primetime TV projects for the network.
+In 1996, 3 Arts made an alliance with CBS and Sony Pictures to launch 3 Arts Television which was dissolved by the end of the following year when it failed to produce any primetime television projects for the network.
+In 1999, 3 Arts Television was relaunched by NBC Studios executive David Bartis with a pact at Fox.

-Erwin Stoff founded the company with Michael Rotenberg and Howard Klein, who are all producers and talent managers.
 Managers Dave Becky, David Miner, Molly Madden and Nick Frenkel work at 3 Arts.
 In 2003, 3 Arts received a television deal at 20th Century Fox Television.
 In May 2018, Lionsgate acquired a majority stake in the company.